Strong year for Cairn Homes sees profit rise 28% in 2019

 Cairn Homes chief executive Michael Stanley.
 Photograph Nick Bradshaw

-Profits at house builder Cairn Homes rose 28 per cent last year to €68 millio, the latest figures show.
+Profits at house builder Cairn Homes rose 28 per cent last year to €68 million, the latest figures show.

 Dublin-listed Cairn said on Tuesday that revenues advanced 29 per cent to €435.3 million last year from €337 million in 2018.